-The Louisiana Outdoor Writers Association kicked off their annual conference in Lafayette, Louisiana this past Friday morning with a boat tour into the Henderson Swamp near Breaux Bridge, Louisiana.
+The Louisiana Outdoor Writers Association kicked off their annual conference in Lafayette, Louisiana this past Friday morning with a boat tour into the Henderson Swamp near Breaux Bridge, Louisiana, part of the Atchafalaya Basin.

 Just a short ride from our hotel via Interstate 10, and we were ready to hop on board the heavy-duty covered tour boat.
 (Later, that cover would prove very handy.)
 The Atchafalaya Experience is owned by Coerte Voohries, Jr. and operated by him, his son, and his grandson.